bongiozzo/musica_mustdie/output/band_allegaeon.md

 # Allegaeon

-Дискография
+## Дискография

-"Fragments of Form and Function" 2010, Melodic Death Metal "Formshifter" 2012, Melodic Death Metal
+### "Fragments of Form and Function" 2010, Melodic Death Metal

+1. The Cleansing
+2. The Renewa
+3. Across the Folded Line
+4. The God Particle
+5. Biomech - Vals No. 666
+6. From Seed to Throne
+7. Atrophy of Hippocrates
+8. Point of Disfigurement
+9. A Cosmic Question
+10. Accelerated Evolution

+### "Formshifter" 2012, Melodic Death Metal

+01. Behold (God I Am)
+02. Tartessos: The Hidden Xenocryst
+03. A Path Disclosed
+04. Iconic Images
+05. Twelve
+06. The Azrael Trigger
+07. From the Stars Death Came
+08. Timeline Dissonance
+09. Formshifter
+10. Secrets of the Sequence

-"Elements of the Infinite" 2014, Melodic Death Metal "Proponent for Sentience" 2016, Melodic Death Metal
+### "Elements of the Infinite" 2014, Melodic Death Metal

+1. Threshold of Perception  06:06
+2. Tyrants of the Terrestrial Exodus  04:18
+3. Dyson Sphere  04:47
+4. The Phylogenesis Stretch  04:18
+5. 1.618  04:17
+6. Gravimetric Time Dilation  05:26
+7. Our Cosmic Casket  05:05
+8. Biomech II  05:17
+9. Through Ages of Ice – Otzi’s Curse  05:39
+10. Genocide for Praise – Vals for the Vitruvian Man  12:48

+### "Proponent for Sentience" 2016, Melodic Death Metal

+1. Proponent for Sentience I - The Conception
+2. All Hail Science
+3. From Nothing
+4. Gray Matter Mechanics - Apassionata ex Machinea
+5. Of Mind and Matrix
+6. Proponent for Sentience II - The Algorithm
+7. Demons of an Intricate Design
+8. Terrathaw and the Quake
+9. Cognitive Computations
+10. The Arbiters
+11. Proponent for Sentience III - The Extermination
+12. Subdivisions

 ## Отношения с другими группами